dtaht/blog-cerowrt/content/post/binary_silence.md

 And: months or years later, I hear about a new proprietary feature that sounds almost, but not quite like, what we'd discussed, with a new name and someone claiming it solves everything.
+I get a chance to test it, and, it doesn't.

 I'm a lazy programmer.
 I don't have time for marketing special features.
 You just need to do the engineering in the right place.